10th Street North Reconstruction Project

 NDDOT is overseeing the complete reconstruction of 10th Street/US-81 from 4th Avenue to 12th Avenue North in downtown Fargo.
 This roadway is part of the U.S. Highway system.
 The project work will upgrade this stretch of roadway from a rural to urban roadway as well as improve safety.

-This project started in May and slated to be complete in spring 2019.
+The remaining project work is slated to be complete in spring 2019.

 4th Avenue N to 12th Avenue N in downtown Fargo